Double Asteroid Redirection Test: Course of the impact

 Two months before the impact, on 27 July 2022, the DRACO camera detected the Didymos system from approximately 32 e6km away and started refining its trajectory.
 The LICIACube nanosatellite was released on 11 September 2022, 15 days before the impact.
 Four hours before impact, some 90000 km away, DART began to operate in complete autonomy under control of its SMART Nav guidance system.
 Three hours before impact, DART performed an inventory of objects near the target.
 Ninety minutes before the collision, when DART was 38000 km away from Dimorphos, the final trajectory was established.
 When DART was 24000 km away Dimorphos became discernible (1.4 pixels) through the DRACO camera which then continued to capture images of the asteroid's surface and transmit them in real-time.

-DRACO was the only instrument able to provide a detailed view of Dimorphos' surface.
+DRACO was the only instrument able to provide a detailed view of Dimorphos's surface.
 The use of DART's thrusters caused vibrations throughout the spacecraft and solar panels, resulting in blurred images.
 To ensure sharp images, the last trajectory correction was executed 4 minutes before impact and the thrusters were deactivated afterwards.

 The last full image, transmitted two seconds before impact, has a spatial resolution of about 3 centimeters per pixel.
 The impact took place on 26 September 2022, at 23:14 UTC.